Diagonal flow detects topology of strata: Introduction

-To obtain a manifold cover of $\calC$ we consider \emph{rooted} differentials.
-A choice of root is simply a horizontal unit tangent vector at a singularity.
-The choice of root removes any symmetry of the differential and so unwraps the orbifold locus.
-The resulting finite cover is a manifold which may not be connected.
-For instance, differentials with roots at zeroes of different orders lie in different components.
-We fix a connected component of this cover and denote it by $\calC^\root$.
+To obtain finite manifold cover of $\calC$ we consider \emph{rooted} differentials.
+A \emph{root} for $q$ is a horizontal unit tangent vector at a singularity.
+The choice of root breaks all symmetries of $q$ and so unwraps the orbifold locus.
+The resulting finite cover is a manifold.
+We fix a connected component of this space and denote it by $\calC_\root$.

-The maps from the previous paragraphs give us the following sequence of homomorphisms:
+The above maps of spaces induce the following sequence of homomorphisms:

-Here the third map, $\rho$, is the symplectic representation of the mapping class group: the action of $\Mod(S)$ on the homology of $S$.
-We call the image of $\pi_1^\orb(\calC)$, inside the mapping class group, the \emph{modular monodromy group}.
-The image of the modular monodromy group under $\rho$ is known as the \emph{monodromy group}.
+The third map, $\rho$, is the symplectic representation of the mapping class group.
+We call the image of $\uppi_1(\calC_\root)$, inside the mapping class group, the \emph{modular monodromy group}.
+The image of the modular monodromy group under $\rho$ is known as the \emph{symplectic monodromy group}.

-The (modular) monodromy groups are ``topological offspring'' of the stratum component $\calC$.
+Monodromy groups are ``topological offspring'' of the stratum component $\calC_\root$.
+In order to relate the topology and dynamics of $\calC_\root$ we ask the following.